ETML-Midicix/PlasticEaterVirus/Program/readme.txt

-                                                            This is a project for school, all of theses informations are mine Be a fake hacker is funny
+                                                            This is a project for school, all of theses informations are mine Being a fake hacker is fun
                                                                 ⠀⠀⠀⠀⠀⠀⠀⢀⣶⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢠⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢠⣦⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
                                                                 ⠀⣀⠀⠀⠀⠀⢀⣾⣿⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠘⢿⣷⣄⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣾⣿⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
                                                                 ⠀⣿⣧⡀⠀⠀⣼⠃⣿⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠈⣿⠻⣷⣄⡀⠀⠀⠀⠀⠀⠀⢸⣿⣿⣧⠀⠀⠀⠀⠀⢀⣴⡶⠀⠀⠀⠀⠀